-At the time of writing, our latest performance report (Q4 2022-23) showed that DERM found 99% of skin cancers.
-Combined with use of the Skin Analytics teledermatology platform, our NHS Secondary Care partners remove the need for more than 64% of face-to-face two-week-wait appointments.
+Combined with use of the Skin Analytics teledermatology platform, our NHS Secondary Care partners remove the need for up to 95% of face-to-face urgent suspected skin cancer appointments.

 In addition to the data we publish, much of which has been externally audited, Skin Analytics is working with a number of external partners to evaluate and support the expansion of our services across the NHS.
 An example of some of this work is outlined below.